-The focus of our relationship counseling is on the individual— but within the context of the couple relationship.
+The focus of our program is on your self-awareness and self-management— but within the context of the couple relationship.
 Let’s be clear, we're not talking about individual therapy as though the individual functions independent of the couple “system.”
 We’re in agreement with Susan Johnson, founder of Emotion Focused Therapy who states in her book Love Sense: The Revolutionary New Science of Romantic Relationships:

-Our interest is in getting the individual to function superbly within the relationship "system," with a fine understanding of how to be — in Susan Johnson's language — a better dance partner.
+Our interest is in getting you to function superbly within the relationship "system," with a fine understanding of how to be — in Susan Johnson's language — a better dance partner.

 We view the essence of a great relationship to be getting each individual partner to work systematically on self-awareness and self-management so as to be extremely effective in contributing to their relationship.
 Ideally, when we can get both partners taking this approach, the relationship is probably well on its way to being safe and satisfying.
 However, that’s not always the case.
 Partners vary widely in their histories, personalities, abilities, commitment, motivation, and degree of mental and emotional health.
-Consequently, all relationships are incredibly complex, and they ultimately get better or worse depending upon what’s happening within each individual.
-Our couple’s therapy is very much individual development within the context of a couple relationship.
+Consequently, all relationships are incredibly complex, and they ultimately get better or worse depending upon what’s happening with each individual’s ability to turn toward their partner with empathy and understanding.
+Our couple’s therapy is very much individual development within the context of partner’s combined abilities to positively contribute to a secure and satisfying couple relationship.